borgbackup/borg/docs/internals/security.rst

 a multiple-client scenario a repository can trick a client into reusing counter values by ignoring counter reservations and replaying the manifest (which will fail if the client has seen a more recent manifest or has a more recent nonce reservation).

-If the repository is untrusted, there *must* exists trusted channel between clients and security databases *must* be synchronized with the outlined protocol.
+If the repository is untrusted, but a trusted synchronization channel exists between clients, the security database could be synchronized between them over said trusted channel.
 This is not part of Borg's functionality.

 .. [#] Using the :ref:`borg key migrate-to-repokey <borg_key_migrate-to-repokey>`
        command a user can convert repositories created using Attic in "passphrase"